October 20, 2020

 Ainsworth joined the company as a vice president in 2006 when Caterpillar Inc. acquired his company, Progress Rail Services.
 In 2017, he became a senior vice president and strategic advisor to the Executive Office, in addition to his responsibilities for the Rail Division.
 He was appointed group president of E&T in 2019.
-To read more on Ainsworth's background, including his career before joining Caterpillar, click here.

 The board of directors has appointed Creed as the new group president of E&T. Creed is currently vice president of the Caterpillar Oil & Gas and Marine and Electric Power Divisions.